robocomp/robocomp/doc/FAQ.md

 ## What kind of work can you do to improve Robocomp?

 You can contribute with all types of skills.
-Web design for our webpage, technical documentation for the docs, UX and UI design for the simulator, image processing to make the Learnbot more interactive for kids, programming to make Robocomp work with other languages like JavaScript, and many more.
+Web design for the webpage, technical documentation for the docs, UX and UI design for the simulator, image processing to make the Learnbot more interactive for kids, programming to make Robocomp work with other languages like JavaScript, and many more.
 You can help in any way you want and are able to.

 See the projects done in [Google Summer of Code](https://robocomp.github.io/web/blog/) for some ideas.